scientist01/projecteuler/README.md

 # projecteuler
 My solutions for the exercises on projecteuler.net.
+The purpose of these files is to compare solved projects.